shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-macros.md

 ---

-# Creative macros in Microsoft Invest
+#  Microsoft Invest - creative macros in Microsoft Invest

 You can insert creative macros into your creative third-party tags, impression trackers, landing page URLs, and third-party pixels for